istvanzk/RadioHead-RasPi/README.md

 The server does not reply with a new msg as in rf22_reliable_datagram_server.pde, only the ACK is be transmitted to the client.
 Using a simplified rf22_reliable_datagram_client.pde at the client node without manager.recvfromAckTimeout(...) sequence.

-*The current version rf22b_reliable_datagram_server.cpp is very unstable*
+*The current version rf22b_reliable_datagram_server.cpp is fairly unstable*
 - sometimes it does not start, or
-- when it starts, it hangs after a few correctly received packets, and/or
-- received packet lenght is incorrect and has the max length configured in RH_RF22.h, and/or
+- received packet lenght is incorrect and has the max length configured in RH_RF22.h (actual packet is read twice from the buffer), and/or
 - the ACK transmission seems is never received at the client (the client manager.sendToWait(...) returns false), even if the debug msg shows it has been transmitted

-When using the same client and the rf22b_server.cpp, all the messages are received correctly (1st + 3 re-transmissions).

 #### Packet Format for RF22B based radio modules